The road-network from William Roy’s Military Survey of Scotland. 1747

 William Duke of Cumberland 1721-1765

-The second son of George II and Caroline of Ansbach.
+The third son of George II and Caroline of Ansbach.
 A soldier by profession, and on balance, not a very good one.
 He fought in the War of the Austrian Succession (1740-48), becoming commander of the allied forces in 1745.
 He was defeated severely by France's Marshal Maurice de Saxe at the Battle of Fontenoy in May 1745.

 Later in the same year his father recalled him to England because of the Jacobite emergency.
 Forces under Charles Edward Stuart, the Young Pretender, grandson of the deposed king James II were marching on London.
 They reached as far as Derby before retreating.
 Cumberland's army defeated the Highlander forces at the Battle of Culloden Moor in Inverness on 16 April 1746.
 About 1,000 Scots died and many more were murdered by Hanovarian troops in the immediate aftermath.
 A period of severe suppression of Highland clan culture was to follow.